scubajorgen/GarminTrackConverter/README.md

 ## Executing
 Go to /target directory.
 Run 'java -jar GarminTrackConverter<x.y>.jar, where x.y is the version.
 There is also a jar file containing all depenedencies.

+## Development
+The software was developed using Apache Netbeans.
+The Maven project can be run or debugged from Netbeans.
+For developement, a directory /development is available.
+It contains in /development/Garmin a copy of the filestructure from a Garmin Edge830 device, including some logged activities, courses and locations.
+The folder /development/gpx can be used to store GPX files.

+The GarminTrackConverter.properties file in the root of the project is used by Netbeans and is configured to use the /development folder

 ## Dependencies
 The software uses